dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 has a "to_grid" entry that can be set to NONE, FCST, OBS, a named grid, the path to a gridded data file defining the grid, or an explicit grid specification string.
-See the regrid entry in Configuration File Details :numref:`regrid <regrid>` in the MET User's Guide for a more detailed description of the configuration file entries that control automated regridding.
+See the regrid entry in Configuration File Details :numref:`regrid` in the MET User's Guide for a more detailed description of the configuration file entries that control automated regridding.